alexandregressier/notes/graphql/graphql-bootcamp/graphql-bootcamp.md

 Application stack:

 Clients:
-Web application
+- Web application
-Mobile application
+- Mobile application

+Back end:
-Database
+- Database
-Web servers
+- Web servers

 The glue between clients and servers has always been HTTP -> A RESTful API